omegaui/omegaide/README.md

 For installation on any platform run **Omega IDE.jar (download from the release section)**

+For debian, there is a installer included in the release section.

 ## Editing

 For Editing the source codes you can use even Omega IDE,